Pacific Orange-spine Unicornfish (Naso lituratus)

 Naso lituratus was first formally described in 1801 as Acanthurus lituratus by the German naturalist Johann Reinhold Forster without stating a type locality, although this is considered to be Tahiti in the Society Islands of French Polynesia.[7]
 This species is classified within the nominate subgenus of the genus Naso.[8]
 The genus Naso is the only genus in the subfamily Nasinae in the family Acanthuridae.[9]

 The features of Naso lituratus include orange lips, a caudal peduncle with a brash-hooked spine, and a black face mask.
-The descriptions of these features include one dorsal fin on top of head and is encircled by a broad black band around 45 centimeters long.
+The descriptions of these features include one dorsal fin on top of the head which is encircled by a broad black band around 45 centimeters long.
 They barely grow in size.
-Long anal fin with II spines and 28–30 soft rays, and a continuous, unnotched dorsal fin with VI spines and 27–30 soft rays.
-Contains 8 to 9 gill rakers on the lower leg whereas the upper limb has 4.
+They have a long anal fin with II spines and 28–30 soft rays, and a continuous, unnotched dorsal fin with VI spines and 27–30 soft rays.
+It contains 8 to 9 gill rakers on the lower leg whereas the upper limb has 4.
 There are 6 spines in total, each with 26–29 soft rays.
 Adipose fins do not exist.
 There is one anal fin, two spines overall, and between 27 and 30 soft rays on it.
 The pectoral and pelvic fins are two of its paired fins.
 The pectoral fin contains 17–18 soft rays and 0 spines.
-The pelvic fin has a single spine and three soft rays.
+The pelvic fin has a single spine and 3 soft rays.
 In adult males, the lobe's apex produces a lengthy filament.
-Caudal fin is lunate or crescent-shaped.
+The caudal fin is lunate or crescent-shaped.
 Two sharp blades that point forward are on the caudal peduncle.
-In Juveniles, their blades are not fully grown, as they have a stifling gray-brown tint with black, yellow, and white patterns.
-No forehead "horns" or front protuberance that can be seen in certain other Acanthuridae species.[10]
+In juveniles, the blades are not fully grown, as they have a stifling gray-brown tint with black, yellow, and white patterns.
+This species lacks the forehead "horns" or front protuberances that can be seen in certain other Acanthuridae species.[10]

 Distribution and habitat

-Naso lituratus live in the East Indian and Pacific Ocean, with their habitat is living in the coral reefs that lay around in those specified oceans.
-The reproduction of this species are that the sexes are separate among the Acanthuridae and have distinct differences in size.
-Spawning occurs year round in Guam.
-They need high oxygen levels, strong water currents, same companions and need to feed on wild algae.
-Their self defense tactic is that they will extend their strong tail spines to strike any approaching predators.[citation needed]
+Naso lituratus lives in the East Indian and Pacific Oceans including in the waters around the Great Barrier Reef, as well as in Hawaii, with their habitat primarily in the coral reefs of those oceans.
+As in all species of the Acanthuridae, the sexes are separate and permanent; the sexes of N. lituratus also show distinct differences in size.
+In populations living near Guam, spawning occurs year-round.
+N. lituratus needs high oxygen levels, strong water currents, companions, and plenty of wild algae to feed upon.
+Their primary self-defense tactic is extending their strong tail spines to strike approaching predators.[citation needed]

 References

-7. ^ Eschmeyer, William N.; Fricke, Ron & van der Laan, Richard (eds.).
+7. ^ Fricke, Ron; Eschmeyer, William N. & van der Laan, Richard (eds.).
 "Species in the genus Naso".
 Catalog of Fishes.
 California Academy of Sciences.
 Retrieved 21 July 2023.

 8. ^ Christopher Scharpf & Kenneth J. Lazara, eds.
 (12 January 2021).
 "Order ACANTHURIFORMES (part 2): Families EPHIPPIDAE, LEIOGNATHIDAE, SCATOPHAGIDAE, ANTIGONIIDAE, SIGANIDAE, CAPROIDAE, LUVARIDAE, ZANCLIDAE and ACANTHURIDAE".
 The ETYFish Project Fish Name Etymology Database.
 Christopher Scharpf and Kenneth J. Lazara.
 Retrieved 21 July 2023.